hmemcpy/hmemcpy.com/content/posts/working-with-shared-dependencies-in-zio-test.md

 This aspect states that an environment containing *at least* `Has[UUID]` is required (and recall that by using `ZIO.service[UUID]` in our tests, we now require it).
 In the `perTest` method of the aspect, we are given the test as a ZIO effect and can perform any operation on it!

 In particular, we can call `updateService` on it, *replacing* the existing UUID service value with the one we created in the line above!
-This means that the original (shared) uuid is replaced with this fresh one, and because this is a per-test aspect, it will be applied to each test individually, resulting in:
+This means that the original (shared) UUID is replaced with this fresh one, and because this is a per-test aspect, it will be applied to each test individually, resulting in:

 ```
 Testing started at 15:23 ...